SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 ### Here are some of the things Evernote allows you to do:

-* Organize a similar `Notes` in a `Notebook`, and similar notebooks in a `Stack`
+* Organize a similar `Notes` in a `Notebook`, and similar notebooks in a `Stack.`
-* Organize with tags.
+* Connect similar notes with each other using `Tags.`
-* Sync between computer, web browser, iPad, iPhone, etc.
+* Sync notes between computer, web browser, iPad, iPhone, etc.
 * Take notes on the go...I LOVE the **top bar note taker**—I use it every day.
 * Share notes and notebooks with other members of your team or with your clients.